-At higher latitudes, in both hemispheres, the Sun's path makes a lower angle with the horizon, so the twilight phases last longer:
+At higher latitudes, in both the Northern and Southern Hemispheres, the Sun's path makes a lower angle with the horizon, so the twilight phases last longer:

 - In New York (about 40° North) and Wellington (about 40° South), during the equinoxes, it takes about 28 minutes from the beginning of civil twilight until the Sun rises.

 - In Oslo (about 60° North) and the northernmost tip of Antarctica (about 60° South), the same process takes roughly 43 minutes.